shubham21/vimfiles/README.md

 Feel free to use, modify and distribute.

-## Get Pre-requisites
+## Get Repo

-Clone and setup the Pre-requisites
+Clone and setup the repo

 ```sh
 $ cd $HOME